openbmc/docs/designs/guard-on-bmc.md

 ### Manual guard
 Creating manual gurad record, set the "Enabled" property to "false" to manually guard a unit which is present in the inventory.

+**Note:** In few platforms may be the system or hardware is not in a state where Manual guard can be performed, such as hardware which can only be guarded when the system is powered off.

 #### redfish » v1 » Systems » system » Processors » CPU1
 ```
 {